‘Huge problem’: Experts concerned paid sick policies are worsening omicron surge - NewsBreak

 After the Families First Coronavirus Response Act (FFRCA) – which provided resources to those affected by COVID-19, including mandatory two-week paid sick leave – expired at the end of 2021, some workers aren’t afforded any extra time off for COVID-related concerns.

 “It’s really a huge problem,” said Eileen Appelbaum, co-director of the progressive think tank, the Center for Economic Policy and Research, and an expert in labor economics and paid sick leave.
 “It’s a problem for the frontline workers, the health care workers, the people who clean offices.
-They don’t have any time off like this.”Why are at-home COVID-19 rapid test prices rising?
+They don’t have any time off like this.”Bill introduced in Congress to provide free at-home COVID-19 tests

 Low-wage workers are especially vulnerable.
 Only 33% of workers whose wages are at the bottom 10% get paid sick leave, compared with 95% in the top 10%, according to the U.S. Bureau of Labor Statistics.